sirisha-k83/Prime_repo/README.md

 # Prime_repo
-Amazon Prime Video Clone - CI/CD Pipeline
+Amazon Prime Video Clone - CI Pipeline

 Overview:
-This project focuses on implementing a Continuous Integration (CI) and Continuous Deployment (CD) pipeline using Jenkins.
+This project focuses on implementing a Continuous Integration (CI)  pipeline using Jenkins.
 The goal is to deploy a clone of the Amazon Prime Video application to Azure Container Registry (ACR) while incorporating security vulnerability scanning using Trivy.
 The pipeline also integrates SonarQube for static code analysis and quality gate checks.

 Tools & Technologies:
-Jenkins: An automation server used to manage the CI/CD pipeline.
+Jenkins: An automation server used to manage the CI pipeline.
 SonarQube: A platform for continuous inspection of code quality and security vulnerabilities.
 Trivy: A security vulnerability scanner specifically for Docker images.
 Docker: A containerization platform used to package the application into lightweight containers.